concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-ux-guidelines-consumer.markdown

 This guide also includes some suggestions on how to ensure your site is [Section 508 compliant](https://www.section508.gov/content/learn).
 At SAP Concur, we work hard to make sure our critical services are available and usable by every employee at the companies who use our products.
 From private companies to government agencies, we have a wide range of users with varying levels of abilities.
 Observing accessibility best practices in your product helps us meet our commitment to provide quality software to our entire user base.

-## <a name="design-guidelines"></a>Design guidelines

-This guide includes requirements and recommendations for your App Center partnership with SAP Concur.
-These guidelines will allow you to integrate SAP Concur’s user-centered design approach into the end user’s and administrator experience, creating a seamless integration.
-Required elements are essential, and recommended elements are optional but useful for creating a comprehensive integration with Concur.

-### <a name="design-guidelines-account-linking-process"></a>Account linking process
+### <a name="design-guidelines-account-linking-process"></a>Account linking process example

-This section provides guidelines for the process for an end-user (consumer) to connect their SAP Concur account with your application.
+This section provides an example of the process for an end-user (consumer) to connect their SAP Concur account with your application.
 Note that not all steps below will apply to all applications.
 This guide, however, attempts to cover the common variations.

 The connection flow begins from the SAP Concur App Center.
-Once the user has accepted the terms of the connection, the user will be redirected to your site.
+Once the user has accepted the terms of the connection, the user will be redirected to your site to connect.

 **Step 1 Connect**